francisacharya/catalystittest/README.md

 This is a test script for job vacancy at catalystIT.
+Task 1
-This project contains script to add a csv file contents to data with simple updates to data
+To run this script type 'php user_upload.php' in root location of the folder This project contains script to add a csv file contents to data with simple updates to data

+Task 2
+To run this script type 'php foobar.php' in root location of the folder

+Output the numbers from 1 to 100
+• Where the number is divisible by three (3) output the word “foo”
+• Where the number is divisible by five (5) output the word “bar”
+• Where the number is divisible by three (3) and (5) output the word “foobar”
+• Only be a single PHP file

+Task 1
 Create a PHP script, that is executed from the command line, which accepts a CSV file as input (see command line directives below) and processes the CSV file.
 The parsed file data is to be inserted into a MySQL database.
 A CSV file is provided as part of this task that contains test data, the script must be able to process this file